Certificate Chain of Trust (PHP)

 - Presence of

-with the rows above does not change the ✓/✗ outcomes. - A root certificate with only
+ROOT_CAdoes not by itself grant signing capability; it only asserts root identity and must be self‑signed.
+CombiningROOT_CAwith the rows above does not change the ✓/✗ outcomes. - A root certificate with only

-to do so. - End‑entity flags must obey subset inheritance:
+CAcannot sign CA‑level certificates; it must also includeINTERMEDIATE_CAto do so. - End‑entity flags must obey subset inheritance:

-Subject.EndEntity ⊆ Issuer.EndEntity
+Subject.EndEntity ⊆ Issuer.EndEntity.

 End‑Entity Inheritance Matrix

 Only illustrates the subset rule for end‑entity flags.
-CA‑level signing capability (issuer must have CA
+CA‑level signing capability (issuer must have CA for non‑CA subjects, INTERMEDIATE_CA for CA‑level subjects) still applies separately.

-Legend: Flag1 = 0x0100
+Legend: Flag1 = 0x0100, Flag2 = 0x0200, etc.

-Issuer end‑entity flags | Subject: None | Subject: Flag1 | Subject: Flag2 | Subject: Flag1+Flag2 |
+| Issuer end‑entity flags | Subject: None | Subject: Flag1 | Subject: Flag2 | Subject: Flag1+Flag2 |

-None | ✓ | ✗ | ✗ | ✗ |
+| None | ✓ | ✗ | ✗ | ✗ |

-Flag1 | ✓ | ✓ | ✗ | ✗ |
+| Flag1 | ✓ | ✓ | ✗ | ✗ |

-Flag2 | ✓ | ✗ | ✓ | ✗ |
+| Flag2 | ✓ | ✗ | ✓ | ✗ |

-Flag1+Flag2 | ✓ | ✓ | ✓ | ✓ |
+| Flag1+Flag2 | ✓ | ✓ | ✓ | ✓ |

 Reminder: This matrix validates only the end‑entity subset requirement.
 The issuer must still have the appropriate CA‑level flag to sign the subject at all (see the Signing rules matrix above).